Pottery and Ceramic Arts in Quebec

 An ancient art in full revival

-Quebec pottery draws on two distinct traditions: French-Canadian rural craftsmanship, which for centuries produced functional stoneware and earthenware utensils, and contemporary art ceramics, heir to the Bauhaus and Scandinavian movements that influenced a whole generation of North American artisans.
+Quebec pottery draws from two distinct traditions: the rural French-Canadian craft, which produced functional stoneware and earthenware utensils for centuries, and contemporary art ceramics, heirs of the Bauhaus and Scandinavian movements that influenced a whole generation of North American artisans.

-Today, Quebec City ceramists navigate freely between these two legacies: a cup can be both functional and aesthetically bold, a bowl can be sculpted like a work of art while fitting comfortably in the hands.
-This duality is what makes the local scene so rich.
+Today, Quebec ceramists freely navigate between these two heritages: a cup can be both functional and aesthetically bold, a bowl can be sculpted like a work of art while comfortably fitting in the hands.
+It is this duality that enriches the local scene.

-There's a deep connection between an artisanal cup of coffee and the object that holds it.
-At Carrera Café, we embrace this idea: the container is as important as the content.
-That's why we're interested in local ceramics for our tableware.
+There is a deep connection between an artisanal cup of coffee and the object that holds it.
+At Carrera Café, we love this idea: the container is as important as the content.
+That’s why we are interested in local ceramics for our tableware.

-The Quebec pottery tradition is ancient: Saint-Denis-de-Kamouraska and Saint-Jean-Port-Joli have been important pottery centers since the 19th century.
+Quebec's pottery tradition is old: Saint-Denis-de-Kamouraska and Saint-Jean-Port-Joli have been important pottery centers since the 19th century.

 Workshops & Potters